lucidbook/book/src/techniques/dream-recall/dream-journals.md

-# Dream Recall
-So you've decided to learn lucid dreaming, where do you start?
-Well, let's start with a very common problem many people run in to, remembering your dreams.
-I mean, what's the point in having a lucid dream if you don't remember it?
-And you're also missing out on remembering tons of great adventures you're having every night!
-There's various methods for remembering dreams, in this chapter we'll only be going over the most common and reliable ones.

-## Dream Journals
+# Dream Journals
 The staple of every lucid dreaming diet!
-Dream journals are by far the most reliable technique for drastically improving your recall.
+Dream journals are a very reliable technique for drastically improving your recall.
 Even if you barely ever remember your dreams this will help you a lot.

 The easiest moment to remember your dreams is in the morning right after waking